IISERM/Date-A-Programmer/index.md

 ### Output

 The percentage of love between them.
-And a short lovely message for them.
+And the love letter.

 <hr color="black">